-The subject site is an approximately 43.32 hectare site located within an area of Point Cook that is being developed for residential estates.
+The subject site is approximately 43.32 hectares in size and located within an area of Point Cook that is being developed for residential estates (see Appendix 1 - Certificate of Title).
 Land to the north and west has been developed and is well established, with land to the south located in the PSP area that will be developed for residential development.